cny123222/Stream-Smart-ABR/README.md

-# STARS: STateful Adaptive Rate Selection for Enhanced QoE
+# STARS: STateful Adaptive Rate Selection

 **STARS (STateful & Throughput-Aware Adaptive Rate Selection)** is an intelligent HTTP Adaptive Streaming (HAS) system featuring a novel comprehensive rule-based Adaptive Bitrate (ABR) algorithm.
 This project aims to optimize Quality of Experience (QoE) by dynamically adapting video bitrate to network fluctuations, ensuring smooth and high-quality playback for users.